inloopstudio-team/mcp-playbook/README.md

 {
   "status": "success" | "error",
-  "path": "string" | undefined, // Path to the created file if successful "message": "string" // Success or error description }
+  "path": "string" | undefined, // Path to the created file if successful "message": "string" // Description of the result or error }
 ```

 ### `create_adr`

 Creates or overwrites a new Architectural Decision Record (ADR) file in the `docs/adr/` directory of the target project.
+ADR files will be named following an `adr-name.md` convention with sequence numbering (e.g., `0001-use-react.md`).

 **Parameters:**
-- `target_project_dir` (string, required): The absolute or relative path to the root of the target project directory.
+- `target_project_dir` (string, required): The absolute path to the root of the target project directory.
+Using an absolute path is highly recommended for reliability.
-- `adr_name` (string, required): The name of the ADR file (without the `.md` extension).
+- `adr_name` (string, required): The name of the ADR file (without sequence numbers and the `.md` extension).
 Basic sanitization is applied.
 - `content` (string, required): The markdown content of the ADR.

 **Returns:**